When you rent a property, do you take your smartphone snap a few piccies and then throw them out there?

 Things I have to consider as a professional photographer:

-• Dressing shots: Sometimes, I dress a property, and sometimes, the client who I’m photographing for, has very clear views themselves, about how they want their property to be viewed.
+- Dressing shots: Sometimes, I dress a property, and sometimes, the client who I’m photographing for, has very clear views themselves, about how they want their property to be viewed.
 Either way, the room or space will need setting up before the shoot.
 You don’t want rubbish bins, or errant ‘stuff’ in the background.

-• Lighting: The light in a room can create many different atmospheres and moods, therefore, if the room is meant to be cosy, having small lamps on around the room, rather than a main overhead light blasting everything beneath creates that cosy effect.
+- Lighting: The light in a room can create many different atmospheres and moods, therefore, if the room is meant to be cosy, having small lamps on around the room, rather than a main overhead light blasting everything beneath creates that cosy effect.
 I therefore have to use the correct light balance when I’m shooting the image.
 I have to ensure that any lit lamps, are clear and show that they are lit and don’t become a ‘blown out’ blob of light with no shape.

-• Angles: Taking images from different angles can give an idea of space, or give you the chance to focus in on specific lines and structures in a property.
+On occasions you also want to capture the view outside the window from inside the room you are photographing, which means taking light readings that will work to marry the two different light sources together successfully. - Angles: Taking images from different angles can give an idea of space, or give you the chance to focus in on specific lines and structures in a property.
 For example, shooting an image along the top of a range of kitchen cabinets and drawers always looks inviting and shows off the workspace well.

-• Style: It’s important to create the image to match the style of the property.
+Sometimes you want to take photos with doors into adjoining rooms, shut and at other times leave them open slightly, so you can give an inviting glimpse of what lies beyond. - Style: It’s important to create the image to match the style of the property.
 For a very modern space, then uncluttered, clean lines match that style.
 Often very modern furniture looks good, in a space on its own, without being able to see too much around it.
 Whereas, photography a cosy cottage interior, you need to use cushions, intimate lighting, showing window dressings and comfy chairs to give the feeling of comfort.

-• External shots: Like internal shots, it is important to make sure the area around where you are shooting doesn’t have anything visible that will detract from what you are trying to photograph.
+- External shots: Like internal shots, it is important to make sure the area around where you are shooting doesn’t have anything visible that will detract from what you are trying to photograph.
 Again, like taking photos from inside to include the view outside, sometimes you want to capture the opposite – the outside in.
 Again, this is a matter of knowing how to take light readings to capture a perfect image of both.

 My ultimate goal when shooting properties, is to make my clients property stand out from the rest, and also, to show potential customers that their property is somewhere they to want to visit again and again.